Search

 • You generally need to itemize deductions to take advantage of charitable giving deductions.

-• Payments are not guaranteed by any government agency, so there is some risk of loss.
-Choose carefully, and consider favoring well-established organizations as you evaluate your options.
+• Payments are not guaranteed by any government agency, but by the financial institution you choose.
+Choose carefully and consider favoring well-established organizations as you evaluate your options.

 4.11.11